-Irwin Seating Company was founded in Grand Rapids over 100 years ago under the name Steel Furniture Company by five investors that included three Irwin brothers; Earle, Eber and Robert.
-During this time the Company manufactured and sold theatre seating and classroom furniture.
+Irwin Seating Company was founded in Grand Rapids, Michigan over 100 years ago under the name Steel Furniture Company by five investors that included three Irwin brothers: Earle, Eber and Robert.
+During this time, the Company manufactured and sold theatre seating and classroom furniture.

-In the 1930's the Irwin brothers bought out the other investors and the name was changed to Irwin Seating Company - Earle was named president.
+In the 1930s, the Irwin brothers bought out the other investors.
+The name was changed to Irwin Seating Company, and Earle was named president.

-In 1940 the Company ceased production of its normal product line to manufacture M-1 Carbine Rifles for the World War II effort.
-After the War, William W. Irwin (son of Earle) was named President and Irwin Seating Company resumed production of furniture for classrooms, auditoriums and theatres at a location on Buchanan Street in downtown Grand Rapids.
+In 1940, the Company ceased production of its normal product line to manufacture M-1 Carbine Rifles for the World War II effort.
+After the War, William W. Irwin (Earle's son) was named President, and Irwin Seating Company resumed production of furniture for classrooms, auditoriums, and theatres at a location on Buchanan Street in downtown Grand Rapids.

-In 1968 the Company moved to its' current location northwest of the city on Fruit Ridge Avenue.
-That same year, Irwin Seating also introduced the popular Citation chair, one of the industries first chairs with a molded plastic back panel.
+In 1968, the Company moved to its current location northwest of the city on Fruit Ridge Avenue.
+That same year, Irwin Seating also introduced the popular Citation chair, one of the industry's first chairs with a molded plastic back panel.

-In 2015 Win's son Graham took over the day-to-day operation of the company as the 4th President & CEO of Irwin Seating Company.
-Win remains Chairman of the Board and two of his other four sons (Coke and Andrew) currently hold management positions with the company as well.
+In 2015, Win's son, Graham, took over the day-to-day operation of the company as the fourth President & CEO of Irwin Seating Company.
+Win remains Chairman of the Board, and two of his other four sons (Coke and Andrew) currently hold management positions with the company as well.

 Irwin Seating Company continues to lead the industry in innovative products and services.
 Some recent introductions include: